LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 curl -X POST -H "Content-Type: application/json" --data @./addition_insert.json http://localhost:8000/insert
 ```

----

-Both options have equivalent semantic, just use what is more convenient for you.

 > [!TIP]
-> Detailed explanation on the `@leqo.*` annotations used in that implementation can be found in the [backend documentation](https://leqo-framework.github.io/leqo-backend/usage/annotations.html#annotations).
+> Detailed explanation on the `@leqo.*` annotations used in inserted implementation can be found in the [backend documentation](https://leqo-framework.github.io/leqo-backend/usage/annotations.html#annotations).

 ## 2. Test the Backend via the Frontend